patbhakta/vps/readme.md

 # Note: I removed the original version of the caddy setup, in favor of what used to be caddy2.
 The original Caddy is still in caddy-orig.

-This is a collection of docker-compose files for my home lab.
-There will be a video added for each service over time.
-I will be using Hostinger for all hosting.
-Visit [Hostinger](https://hostinger.com/mattw) for more information.
-If you sign up for anything there, use coupon code `mattw` for 10% off.
+This is a collection of docker-compose files for VPS.

 ## Services